- Donald Biggar Willett Faculty Fellow

 Service on Campus Committees

-- Computational Science and Engineering Program - Steering Committee Member (2017-now)
+- Computational Science and Engineering Program - Steering Committee Member (2017-present)

 Other Outside Service

-- Co-Leader of the Computational Science Disciplinary Group within the Planning Committee of the Southern California Earthquake Center (SCEC) [2019 - now]
+- Co-Leader of the Computational Science Disciplinary Group within the Planning Committee of the Southern California Earthquake Center (SCEC) [2019 - present]

 - Donald Biggar Willet Faculty Fellow (2020)